 At the beach, park, or street fair, be careful of vendor food, since the typical sugary, salty, and high-fat snacks can detour your diet in a minute.
 Instead, pack your own snacks in a portable cooler or a lightweight reusable lunch bag.
 Fill your bag with cut-up raw vegetables, part-skim mozzarella sticks, small bags of mixed nuts, and some air-popped popcorn.
 Reach for one of these when temptation strikes.
-If you don’t have time to pack a cooler, tuck into your purse one of the South Beach Diet Good to Go bars, which offer 9 grams of fiber and 6 grams of protein.
-Another great snack option is our South Beach Diet Sweet Delights dark chocolate covered sunflower seeds, which have just 100 calories and will satisfy your sweet tooth.
+If you don’t have time to pack a cooler, tuck one of our satisfying, low-sugar South Beach Good to Go bars into your backpack or purse.

-You should also carry a big bottle of water along so you can stay well-hydrated when you’re out enjoying the warm summer weather.
+Always carry a big bottle of water so you can stay well-hydrated when you’re out enjoying the warm summer weather.
 If you’ve got a case of beverage boredom, let fresh summery herbs turn your drinks into something special.
 Float mint sprigs in a glass of seltzer water, or try muddling some mint with a sugar-free powdered drink mix in the bottom of a glass, then top it off with sparkling water and a twist of lemon or lime for a festive mocktail.
 Or make iced sun tea with an herbal tea of your choice and a mix of garden-fresh herbs and water in a large pitcher or jar.
 Chamomile and mint are incredibly refreshing in warm weather, or try a mix of lemon balm, lemon verbena, and lemon basil.
-Let the tea stand in a sunny place for a few hours, then strain and serve.
+Let the tea stand in a sunny place for a few hours, then strain and serve warm or over ice.

 your indoor workout for the great outdoors

-Why be bored at the gym when you can find a buddy and head outside for some interval walking?
+Why be bored at the gym when the warm weather demands you head outside?
+Find a buddy and make a date for some interval walking.
 Be sure to choose an area that’s not too crowded with cars and people, and that is well-lit if you decide to walk in the evening.
 If you do walk at night, wear a reflective top or a headband, and shoes with reflective material, so you will be visible.
-If walking’s not your thing, consider renting a canoe or sailboat with a friend and going out on a lake for an afternoon (just be sure to wear your life preservers).
+If walking’s not your thing, consider renting a canoe or a kayak with a friend and going out on a lake or tranquil river for an afternoon of interval paddling (just be sure to wear your life preservers).

 your dining out strategies